sagemath/trac_to_gh/Issue 6462.md

 # Issue 6462: Unpickling problem for orders in a number field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6462

 Original creator: davidloeffler